MUTX Documentation

 -v /tmp/mutx:/tmp/mutx \

 The shared /tmp/mutx mount is mandatory.
-Without it, the MCP container cannot
+Without it, the Link container cannot

-reach the TUI socket and the two processes will not communicate.
+reach the MUTX socket and the two processes will not communicate.

 Common deployment shapes